 Long-term storage and transport

-Biomethane can be converted to a liquid form (Bio-LNG) or compressed into tube trailers (Bio-CNG).
+Biomethane can be converted to a liquid form, (Bio-LNG) or compressed (Bio-CNG).
 In these formats, it can be stored and transported easily to any location, where it can be used as fuel for LNG- or CNG-powered vehicles.
 CNG can also be injected directly into the existing gas grid and used interchangeably with fossil natural gas.

 Energy security and independence

 Because biomethane is produced domestically, it reduces reliance on imported fuels.
-Biomethane can be liquefied, stored and used to provide a consistent source of energy that’s not weather-dependent such as wind or solar power.
+Biomethane can be liquefied, stored and used to provide a renewable and consistent source of energy that’s neither intermittent nor weather-dependent like wind or solar power.

 Fuelling the clean energy transition